Orion-Community/andromeda/README.md

 ------------

 This kernel is free software and we welcome contributions of any form.
-Below is a list of possible things you could help with.
-Or you could just scratch your own itch, that's just fine.
+Below is a list of possible things you could help with, or you could just scratch your own itch, that's just fine.

 TODO